 Shridhar joined Watsi on August 15th, 2014.
-Five years ago, Shridhar became the 1498th member to automatically support a new Watsi patient every month.
-Since then, 4,503 more people have become monthly donors!
-Shridhar's most recent donation traveled 8,700 miles to support Miseyek, 14-year-old from Tanzania, to fund mobility restoring leg surgery.
+Five years ago, Shridhar joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shridhar's most recent donation traveled 8,500 miles to support Kupha, a single mother from Kenya, to fund her maxillary excision surgery.

 Miseyek is a young boy from Tanzania.
 He is the last born child in a family of five children.
 Miseyek is a hard-working boy who helps his parents with daily home chores.
 He mostly helps his father look after their cattle which he takes out for grazing every day.
 Miseyek never had a chance to join school due to his parents financial constraints.
 His parents depend entirely on their livestock and small-scale farming to make a living.
 Miseyek was diagnosed with genu valgus.
 His legs bow inward so that his knees touch when he walks.
 This condition is typically caused by an excessive accumulation of fluoride in the bones, which often stems from contaminated drinking water.
 As a result, he is experiencing discomfort and has difficulty walking.
 Our medical partner, African Mission Healthcare, is requesting $880 to fund corrective surgery for Miseyek.
 The procedure is scheduled to take place on July 23rd.
 Treatment will hopefully restore Miseyek's mobility and allow him to participate in a variety of activities, while also greatly decreasing his risk of future complications.
 Miseyek says, “Please help me get treated.
 I would like to be able to walk with ease and without pain so that I can help my parents.”